FusionPixelStudio/FusionPixelStudio/README.md

 <h3 align="center">Software Developer | Davinci Resolve Scripting Educator @Asher Roland on YouTube</h3>

+I'm a software developer who builds custom tools and scripts for DaVinci Resolve and Fusion using Lua, Python, and Electron, focusing on simplifying and speeding up creative workflows.
+On my YouTube channel, I've grown a community of over 1,000 subscribers by teaching practical scripting techniques, helping creators spend less time coding and more time creating.
+My goal is always to take complicated processes and turn them into user-friendly, intuitive solutions.
+Whether it's through developing tools like Snap Captions or collaborating with other DaVinci Resolve creators, I love bringing efficiency to people's creative process and making advanced techniques accessible for everyone.

 - 🔭 I’m currently working on **Snap Captions 2.0 Update**

 - 👯 I’m looking to collaborate on **More Davinci Resolve Apps and Scripts**

 - ⚡ Fun fact **I taught myself how to code and make templates for Davinci Resolve!**

-Bridging creativity and code, I'm a software developer who transforms intricate editing workflows into streamlined automation using Lua and Electron.
-With over 1,000 satisfied customers and a growing YouTube presence, I'm dedicated to empowering the DaVinci Resolve community.

 <h3 align="left">Connect with me:</h3>
 <p align="left">